 - Encouraging students to be responsible for their own learning

-- Lower School – students conduct fieldwork in the school grounds as well as visiting London Docklands and the Dorset Jurassic Coast.
+- Lower School – students conduct fieldwork in the school grounds as well as visiting London Docklands, Stratford and the Dorset Jurassic Coast.

 - GCSE – the department has led a number of overseas trips.
 Students have visited Southern Spain and Sicily to study tourism and environmental issues.

-- Mr P Angel MA BSc NPQSL (Deputy Head of Sixth Form)
+- Mr P Angel MA BSc NPQSL (Head of Geography and Geology)

 - Mr A Beattie MA (part time)